 Owl Creek Pass is a beautiful drive in the Uncompahgre National Forest, in Gunnison County, Colorado.
 A mountain pass at an elevation of 10,114 ft (3,083 m) can be reached by a gravel road that doesn't require a 4WD car.
 The road lies in the shadows of Cimarron Range peaks in southwestern Colorado.
 The scenic road was featured in a 1969 western True Grit: Then and Now.
 This iconic John Wayne movie showcased the beautiful landscapes of the area.

-To get to Owl Creek Pass, head south from Cimarron on Cimarron Road (Route 858), and then continue to Owl Creek Pass.
-A 67-km (42 mi) gravel road there is well maintained and comfortable to drive.
+To get to Owl Creek Pass, head south from Cimarron on Cimarron Road (Route 858) and then continue to Owl Creek Pass.
+A 42 mi (67-km) gravel road is well maintained and comfortable to drive.
 Tall aspen trees and pines surrounded by red sandstone cliffs make a beautiful backdrop for fall landscape photography.

 Owl Creek Pass closes down for winter after the first heavy snowfall, which is usually in late October.
 The road is typically open by June and stays open throughout the summer and early fall.
 Make sure to check the status and conditions on the road at San Juan National Forest website or at Ouray County webpage if you plan to visit during spring or fall.

 What to do on Owl Creek Pass road